top of page

 Morning tea

-This session presents an NHVic – RMIT partnered project that analyses neighbourhood houses’ work in the context of the widespread challenge of loneliness and social isolation, and creates discussion about the challenges and opportunities that this increasingly pressing issue poses for neighbourhood houses.
+This session presents an NHVic – RMIT partnered project that analyses neighbourhood houses’ work in the context of the widespread challenge of loneliness and social isolation, referencing results from the 2024 Participant Survey.

 Closing Statements